 But so much more is just waiting to be explored!

 There are steam valleys and glaciers and volcanic craters and waterfalls, all within a short drive of Reykjavík.
 You can easily book a horseback riding excursion, glacier hike, ice cave tour, or snorkeling adventure and not venture further than an hour or two outside the city.

 Those activities not your thing?

-Don’t forget about a jeep or buggy tour.
-Snowmobiling or dog-sledding.
+Don’t forget about a jeep or an ATV tour on a black sand beach.
+Or maybe Snowmobiling or dog-sledding.
 Not to mention ALL the swimming pools and baths!

 Yes, there are no limits to the kinds of thrill-seeking fun you can get up to when you visit Reykjavík!